 Local Reference: The Wachowskis are from Chicago, and drop several references to it.
 Namely, every street is named after a Chicago street, and there is a photo of the Chicago skyline as it was in 1999 on the wall when Neo is in Mr. Rinehart's office.

-Longing For the Matrix: Cypher in the first movie is so tired of real life and its hardships that he willingly asks the Agents to be re-imprisoned in the Matrix as a rich celebrity.
+Longing for the Matrix: Cypher is so tired of real life and its hardships that he willingly asks the Agents to be re-imprisoned in the Matrix as a rich celebrity.
 Despite the fact he is aware that the Matrix is unreal, Cypher prefers it to real life.
 Because after nine years, what has he learned?
 Ignorance is bliss.